 Often, you can use the LDAP plug-in without changing the LDAP database schema at all.
-In Figure 201, the user record already provides an LDAP attribute called Organization.
+In Figure 211: Capitalizing on an Existing Schema for LDAP Authentication, the user record already provides an LDAP attribute called Organization.
 If you intend to grant connection privileges according to the organization to which each user belongs, you can create profiles in the Steel-Belted Radius database whose names match the strings you are already using for the Organization attribute.
 You can then create an LDAP authentication header file that retrieves the value of the Organization attribute from the LDAP database and returns it to Steel-Belted Radius as the name of the profile to use.